Cloud sync troubleshooting

 On the Azure AD Connect cloud sync screen, select Review all agents.

-Verify the port
+Verify the required open ports

 On the local server

-To verify that the agent is running, follow these steps.
+To verify that the agent is running, follow these steps:

 Common agent installation problems